-We always think Italian whenever we crave pasta.
-However, you might want to consider this Japanese creation the next time you need a spaghetti fix.
-Who knows, it might just be another go-to meal to satisfy your hunger pangs ASAP!
+We always think Italian whenever we crave pasta, but try our napolitan recipe the next time you need a spaghetti fix.
+Who knows, it might become another go-to meal to satisfy your hunger pangs ASAP.

 Jump to: